router-protocol/router-chain-docs/docs/develop/message-transfer-via-crosstalk/router-chain-guides/iDapp-functions/routermsg.md

 sidebar_position: 1
 ---

 The `RouterMsg` is an enum inside `router-wasm-bindings`.
-It contains one custom message type - `CrosschainCall`, which includes the destination chain ID & type, destination contract addresses, payload, the expiry timestamp for the request, the atomicity flag, among other things.
+It contains one custom message type - `CrosschainCall`.

-## Sample Implementation of `CrosschainCall`

 ```javascript
 // import router binding message